Planning the Home Education Year: Part 9 – Planning the Day

 • Etc.

-There is usually a snack in this period, which includes self-feeding practice.
-As I prepare lunch, my son needs to be in a safe place, and that’s when I resort to the television//tablet/videos.
+There is usually a snack during this period, which includes self-feeding practice.
+As I prepare lunch, my son needs to be in a safe place, so I resort to the television, tablet, videos, or podcasts.

 After lunch